glycerine/greenpack/README.md

 Philip Hofer.
 The special tag and shim handling is best documented in the `msgp` writeup and wiki [https://github.com/tinylib/msgp/wiki].

+Advances in `greenpack` beyond `msgp`:

+* with `zid` numbering, serialization consistent and reproducible, since `greenpack` writes fields in `zid` order.

+* all fiels are `omitempty` by default.
+If you don't use a field, you don't pay for it in serialization time.

+* generated code is reproducible, so you don't get version control churn everytime you re-run the code generator (https://github.com/tinylib/msgp/pull/185)

+* support for marking fields as deprecated

 # from the original https://github.com/tinylib/msgp README